thygate/stable-diffusion-webui-depthmap-script/README.md

 ## Install instructions
 The script is now also available to install from the `Available` subtab under the `Extensions` tab in the WebUI.

-⚠️ Restart the backend after first install or it won't find the newly cloned repositories !

 ### Updating
 In the WebUI, in the `Extensions` tab, in the `Installed` subtab, click `Check for Updates` and then `Apply and restart UI`.

 ### Automatic installation
-In the WebUI, in the `Extensions` tab, in the `Install from URL` subtab, enter this repository `https://github.com/thygate/stable-diffusion-webui-depthmap-script` and click install.
+In the WebUI, in the `Extensions` tab, in the `Install from URL` subtab, enter this repository `https://github.com/thygate/stable-diffusion-webui-depthmap-script` and click install and restart.

->The midas repository will be cloned to /repositories/midas

->The BoostingMonocularDepth repository will be cloned to /repositories/BoostingMonocularDepth

 >Model `weights` will be downloaded automatically on first use and saved to /models/midas, /models/leres and /models/pix2pix

 ## Usage
-Select the "DepthMap vX.X.X" script from the script selection box in either txt2img or img2img, or go to the Depth tab.
+Select the "DepthMap vX.X.X" script from the script selection box in either txt2img or img2img, or go to the Depth tab when using existing images.
 ![screenshot](options.png)

 The models can `Compute on` GPU and CPU, use CPU if low on VRAM.

-There are five models available from the `Model` dropdown, the first four are the midas models: dpt_large, dpt_hybrid, midas_v21, and midas_v21_small.
-The first one dpt_large is the most recent midas model.
+There are seven models available from the `Model` dropdown.
+For the first model, res101, see [AdelaiDepth/LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) for more info.
+The others are the midas models: dpt_beit_large_512, dpt_beit_large_384, dpt_large_384, dpt_hybrid_384, midas_v21, and midas_v21_small.
 See the [MiDaS](https://github.com/isl-org/MiDaS) repository for more info.
-The dpt_hybrid model yields good results in my experience, and is much smaller than the dpt_large model, which means shorter loading times when the model is reloaded on every run.
-For the fifth model, res101, see [AdelaiDepth/LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) for more info.
+The newest dpt_beit_large_512 model was trained on a 512x512 dataset but is VERY VRAM hungry.

 Net size can be set with `net width` and `net height`, or will be the same as the input image when `Match input size` is enabled.
 There is a trade-off between structural consistency and high-frequency details with respect to net size (see [observations](https://github.com/compphoto/BoostingMonocularDepth#observations)).
-Large maps will also need lots of VRAM.

 `Boost` will enable multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) and will significantly improve the results.
 Mitigating the observations mentioned above.
 Net size is ignored when enabled.
 Best results with res101.